Today’s economy is driven by innovation, and the proper protection of innovation is vital.

 i.
 Section 55.2 of the Patent Act

-Separate and apart from actions for infringement, a procedure is available for certain pharmaceutical patents that is similar to the Hatch-Waxman proceedings in the United States.
-Under this provision, a generic drug manufacturer who is seeking to come to market by virtue of reliance on an originator’s Notice of Compliance, must address any patent that has been listed with the Minister of Health.
-The initial step is to forward a Notice of Allegation by the second person, at which point the patentee has 45 days within which to commence an application seeking an order prohibiting the Minister of Health from issuing a Notice of Compliance to the generic.
+Separate and apart from actions for infringement, a procedure is available for certain pharmaceutical patents that is similar to the Hatch-Waxman Act proceedings in the United States.
+Under this provision, a generic drug manufacturer who is seeking to come to market by virtue of reliance on an originator’s Notice of Compliance must address any patent that has been listed with the minister of health.
+The initial step is to forward a Notice of Allegation by the second person, at which point the patentee has 45 days within which to commence an application seeking an order prohibiting the minister of health from issuing a Notice of Compliance to the generic.
 These proceedings are summary in nature, and are not full actions.
 Consequently there is no right of discovery.
 Furthermore, because they are summary in nature, any decision is not final, and an action for infringement and/or impeachment may be commenced separately and apart from the Section 55.2 proceeding.

 In Canada, copyright can be enforced by way of an action with trial or by a more summary proceeding called an application.
 An application proceeds on a paper record and does not involve any rights or discovery.